18F/join.tts.gsa.gov/positions/Solutions-Accessibility-Lead-April2024.md

 **SPECIALIZED EXPERIENCE REQUIREMENTS:**

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).

-Specialized experience is defined as follows:
+***UPDATED*** Specialized experience is defined as follows:

-- Strong communication and collaboration skills
-- Experience synthesizing data and findings into high-level reports for leadership and other stakeholders
-- Experience driving programs or initiatives across organizational boundaries in a large organization
+  - Driving accessibility improvements on cross-functional software development or technology teams to deliver a product, platform, or service.
+  - Advocating for an accessible IT design approach/mindset with stakeholders and partners to strengthen team and portfolio capabilities through ongoing training, development and research.
+  - Using data to help identify, communicate, measure and report progress on accessibility goals.
+  - Managing equitable and accessible technology delivery and outcomes as an advocate for designing  information technology (IT) tools and services to promote inclusivity and accessibility.
-- Experience evaluating the conformance of web content against the Web Content Accessibility Guidelines using axe DevTools, WAVE, Accessibility Insights, or similar tools as well as manual testing using JAWS, NVDA, or VoiceOver.
+  - Experience evaluating the conformance of web content against the Web Content Accessibility Guidelines using axe DevTools, WAVE, Accessibility Insights, or similar tools, as well as manual testing using JAWS, NVDA, or VoiceOver.
-- Experience with a proven track record of driving accessibility improvements on cross-functional software development or technology teams

 ## How to Apply